List of sovereign states and dependent territories in Europe: Geographical

-Under the commonly used geographic definition, the boundary between the continents of Asia and Europe stretches along the Ural Mountains, the Ural River, and the Caspian Sea in the east, the Greater Caucasus range, and the Black Sea with its outlets, the Bosporus and the Dardanelles, in the south.
+Under the commonly used geographic definition, the boundary between the continents of Asia and Europe stretches along the Ural Mountains, the Ural River, and the Caspian Sea in the east, the Greater Caucasus mountain range, the Black Sea, and the Turkish Straits (including the Bosporus, the Sea of Marmara, and the Dardanelles), in the south.
 Based on such a commonly used division of the continents, the transcontinental countries of Azerbaijan, Georgia, Kazakhstan, Russia, and Turkey have territory in both Asia and Europe.

-The island of Cyprus in Western Asia is close to Anatolia (or Asia Minor) but is often considered to be a part of Europe and is a member of the European Union.
-Like Cyprus, Armenia is also entirely in Western Asia but is a member of several European organisations.
+The island of Cyprus in West Asia is close to Anatolia (a.k.a.
+Asia Minor) but is often considered to be a part of Europe and is a member of the European Union.
+Like Cyprus, Armenia is also entirely in West Asia but is a member of several European organisations.

-Although the Mediterranean Sea provides a clearer divide between Africa and Europe, some traditionally European islands such as Malta, Pantelleria, the Pelagie Islands, and Sicily are actually located on the African Plate.
-The island of Iceland is part of the Mid-Atlantic Ridge, straddling the Eurasian Plate and the North American Plate.
+Although the Mediterranean Sea provides a clearer divide between Africa and Europe, some traditionally European islands such as Malta, Pantelleria, the Pelagian Islands, and a part of Sicily are actually located on the African Plate.
+The island of Iceland is a part of the Mid-Atlantic Ridge, straddling the Eurasian Plate and the North American Plate.

 Some territories which are geographically outside of Europe have strong connections with European states.
 Greenland, for example, has socio-political connections with Europe and is part of the Kingdom of Denmark but is located closer to the continent of North America and is usually grouped with that continent.

 Other territories are part of European countries but are geographically located on other continents, such as the French overseas regions, the Spanish Canary Islands and the autonomous cities of Ceuta and Melilla on the coast of Africa, and the Dutch BES islands of Bonaire, Sint Eustatius, and Saba in the Caribbean.